PotHix/pothix.github.com/content/about.md

 ]
 +++

 I'm Willian Molinari, also known as **PotHix**.
 I've been working with software development since 2006, using many languages professionally throughout the years.

+It would be hard to add all the topics I'm passionate about in the top menu, so I decided to keep a list here:

+* [Write](/book/): I'm a published author and writing is something I love.
-I'm a [published author](/writing/) and usually [speak about programming](/speaking/) around Brazil and the world.
+* [Tech](/talks/): I love technology and I'm usually speakiking about programming in Brazil and around the world.

-I like to travel and had the chance to [visit 10+ countries and 7+ states of my own country of residence](/places).
+* [Travel](/places):  like to travel and had the chance to visit 10+ countries and 7+ states of my own country of residence.
+* [Read](/books): I like reading and I'm moving my [my Goodreads reviews](https://goodreads.com/pothix) here.

 ### Getting in touch